University-X-COLD/Project/README.md

 Project
 =======

-This repository for University X's collection of lab datasets (COLD) is a venue that documents decisions, project details, and practices.
+A repository that documents project decisions, collection details, and repository practices for the Collection of Lab Datasets (COLD).

-The ISA-Tab-Datasets repository includes how-to information such as cheat sheets and manuals.
+The ISA-Tab-Datasets github repository includes how-to information such as cheat sheets and manuals.